 I’m often asked how our family saves so much money on travel, and Booking.com is definitely one of the tools that we use to make it happen.

-Because it’s tough to describe everything that makes it so great in an email or conversation, I decided to create a full review of Booking.com as a resource for you, my readers.
+Because it’s tough to describe all of the benefits Booking.com offers in an email or conversation, I decided to create this full review as a resource for you, my readers.

-From now on, anytime someone asks me about Booking.com, I’ll point them to this article.
+From now on, anytime someone asks me about Booking.com, I just point them to this article.

 If you’re not familiar with Booking.com, it’s an incredibly popular travel fare aggregator, and is my is my go-to website to find the best prices on travel.